Emergency Preparedness: What Every Worker Should Know

 - A debrief session is performed to study the reaction.

-- Lessons found out are recorded and included into future plans.
+- Lessons learned are recorded and included into future plans.

 Follow-up care, together with mental fitness help, can also be vital for workers who experienced trauma.
-An enterprise that prioritizes each bodily and emotional recuperation demonstrates proper safety leadership.
+An organization that prioritizes both emotional and physical recovery demonstrates proper safety leadership.

-The remaining purpose of emergency preparedness is to construct a safety-first way of life — in which recognition, prevention, and care are woven into each day’s painting lifestyles.
+The remaining purpose of emergency preparedness is to construct a safety-first way of life — in which recognition, prevention, and care are woven into our daily lifestyles.

 Promote this lifestyle through: